Download Brochure | Register | Short Courses | Speaker Biographies

-The impact of immunogenicity in biopharmaceuticals on efficacy is costing the industry vast amounts every year and denying patients much-needed treatment.
-Moreover, the danger of adverse reactions is ever present.
-Investigators are improving assay performance and finding means of overcoming complications such as pre-existing antibody and interfering drug, and for interpreting the data.
-This conference will enable investigators to work out nonclinical and clinical immunogenicity testing strategies for their particular product that satisfies themselves and the regulatory authorities that their product is safe and efficacious for taking through to the next stage.
+The impact of Immunogenicity on efficacy is costing the industry vast amounts every year and denying patients much needed treatment.
+Moreover the danger of adverse reactions is ever present.
+Assessment of immunogenicity continues to be hampered by complications such as target interference, interfering drug and pre-existing antibody, while setting of cut points and interpretation of data is complicated.
+Cambridge Healthtech Institute's Sixth Annual Immunogenicity Assessment & Clinical Relevance conference will enable investigators to work out a risk assessment immunogenicity strategy for their product that satisfies themselves and the regulatory authorities that their product is safe and efficacious.

 7:30 am Registration and Morning Coffee

 Steven J. Swanson, Ph.D., Executive Director, Medical Sciences, Clinical Immunology, Amgen, Inc.

 CHALLENGES WITH IMMUNOGENICITY ASSESSMENT

 8:35 Cut Points and Confirmatory Assays: A Case Study of Pre-Existing Reactivity, ADCs and Statistics

 Jim McNally, Ph.D., Senior Principal Scientist, Pharmacokinetics, Dynamics and Metabolism, Pfizer, Inc.

 Determination of cutpoints for screening and confirmatory assays is a straightforward process for normal, drug-naïve individuals with no baseline reactivity for the drug.
 However, with increasing frequency, pre-existing reactivity is observed in anti-drug antibody assays and these individuals complicate the process of setting the cutpoint.
 A case study will be presented where a large percentage of normal individuals exhibited pre-existing reactivity and describes the methods to determine an appropriate cutpoint.